GabrielDornelles/pytorch-ocr/README.md

 # TODO:
-If you want to do any of these: [EchidNet Model](https://github.com/GabrielDornelles/EchidNet)
+If you want to do any of these here's the notebook: [EchidNet Model](https://github.com/GabrielDornelles/EchidNet)
 - EchidNet for simple documents and text  not implemented yet, instead working with a different CNN for more complicated characters with noise.
 - Contour finding to use EchidNet at max speed without the Recurrent layer (for simple letters and numbers  that can be detected and splitted)
 - Hyperparameter settings for EchidNet or model variations with stronger feature extraction (but still small).